Your Family Rights

 • Refusal of services.
 You may refuse any service at any time without jeopardizing other services or without losing the right to re-enter the Illinois Early Intervention Program before your child is age 3.

-You also have the right to receive information in your native language and in a way that can be understood and the right to disagree, complain, and request mediation.
+You also have the right to disagree, complain, and request mediation.
 Written complaints and written requests for mediation or impartial administrative resolution should be submitted to the Illinois Department of Human Services according to the procedures outlined in the following booklet: State of Illinois Infant/Toddler & Family Rights Under IDEA for the Early Intervention System.
 This booklet also can provide more detail on your rights under the Illinois Early Intervention Program.

 See also: